Financial-Times/origami-service/README.md

   - `port/PORT`: The port that the application should run on.
 Defaults to `8080`
   - `region/REGION`: The region to use in logging and reporting for the application.
 Defaults to `'EU'`
+  - `start`: Whether to automatically start the application.
+Defaults to `true`

 ### Examples